quadrama/quadrama.github.io/_posts/2016-10-21-analysing-speech.md

 ```
 {:.os_win}

 This should not take longer than 2 minutes, and you will see a lot of output during processing.
-If everything goes well, you will find the files `rksp.0.xmi` and `vndf.0.xmi` in the directory `xmi` (as well as a file called `typesystem.xml`).
+If everything goes well, you will find the files `rksp.0.xmi` and `vndf.0.xmi` in the directory `xmi` (as well as a file called `typesystem.xml`)[^1].

 You have now converted the TEI files into XMI, and also added a lot of linguistic and non-linguistic annotation.
 The next step will be exporting some of the information in the XMI files into *comma-separated values*-format that can be read easily with R.

+[^1]: Added on 11.11.16: These XMI files *are* XML files, but they are not supposed be read by humans.
+Given their size (> 20MB), many XML GUI editors are not equipped to show these documents.
+If you want to inspect these files, you have a look at [this github repository](https://github.com/nilsreiter/SimpleXmiViewer).
+You can download a double-clickable jar files from the [releases list](https://github.com/nilsreiter/SimpleXmiViewer/releases).

 ## Export in CSV
 Again, go into the directory `QD_DIR` (if you have left in the meantime).